Safety & Sea Survival Course (SSSC)

 • Examples of current Standard Operating Procedures (SOPs) used on vessels you have set to sea on, as well as experiences to share with other attendees.

-• Full 3 layer ocean clothing (inner thermal layer, mid layer and outer ocean wet weather gear layer) & sea boots.
+• Full three-layer ocean clothing (inner thermal layer, mid-layer and outer ocean wet weather gear layer) & sea boots, if you don't wear boots in the ocean bring what you wear instead

 • PFD1 YA approved per Blue Book, check for currency and compliance with Standards.